Extreme depolarization for any spin: Isotropic depolarization

-In this section, we focus on isotropic depolarisation defined by equal rates in the three spatial directions $\gamma_{x}=\gamma_{y}=\gamma_{z}\equiv\gamma$.
-This model is commonly used as a phenomenological model to describe decoherence in quantum computers when errors arise from uncontrolled small random SU$(2)$ rotations~\cite{Nielsen_Chuang}.
-In subsec.~\ref{sec:puritiesIsotropic} and~\ref{sec:Superdecoherence}, we study the evolution of purities and clarify the condition for the occurence of superdecoherence respectively.
-In subsec.~\ref{sec:extremalStatesIsotropic}, we identify the states most susceptible to decoherence.
-Subsection~\ref{sec:QSL} is concerned with quantum speed limits and in subsec.~\ref{sec:entanglementIsotropic}, we study how entanglement is gradually lost over time due to depolarisation.
+In this section, we focus on isotropic depolarization defined by equal rates in the three spatial directions $\gamma_{x}=\gamma_{y}=\gamma_{z}\equiv\gamma$.
+This model is commonly used as a phenomenological model to describe decoherence in quantum computers when errors arise from uncontrolled small random SU($2$) rotations~\cite{Nielsen_Chuang}.
+In Sec.~\ref{sec:puritiesIsotropic} and~\ref{sec:Superdecoherence}, we study the evolution of purities and clarify the condition for the occurence of superdecoherence, respectively.
+In Sec.~\ref{sec:extremalStatesIsotropic}, we identify the states most susceptible to decoherence.
+Sec.~\ref{sec:QSL} is concerned with quantum speed limits and in Sec.~\ref{sec:entanglementIsotropic}, we study how entanglement is gradually lost over time due to depolarization.